 Nonprofits Can Become More Savvy Consumers

-Nonprofits can become more educated consumers so that they approach the market better able to represent their own needs and best interests.
+Nonprofits can become more educated consumers so that they approach the market better able to represent their own needs and best interests and avoid paying for more licenses than they need.
 To this end, nonprofits need to think beyond the selection to the implementation.
 Nonprofits need to craft an idea of how the implementation will be phased, and the licensing level needed at each phase.